 Beyond SolarWinds: Principles for Securing Software Supply ChainsMarch 2021

-Topics: Software (General), Software Engineering, Software Standards, Information Systems, Data Management, Information Privacy, Information Security
+Topics: Software (General), Software Engineering, Software Standards, Acquisition Management, Cybersecurity, Data Management, Information Privacy, Information Security

 Supply chain exploitations like the SolarWinds compromise should not be a surprise.
 Since 2015, there have been numerous supply chain attacks.
 Billions of dollars are spent annually to protect against cybersecurity and software security incidents, yet the number and consequences of these types of incidents continue to increase.
 The recent SolarWinds exploitation is likely the most damaging known software-enabled supply chain cyberattack to date.

 Plugging individual vulnerabilities as they are identified is not a winning strategy against sophisticated nation-state actors.
 Although a variety of technical, policy, and regulatory actions are needed to begin to address obvious deficiencies, it is important to understand the larger causes of the susceptibilities that allow adversaries to so easily execute these types of asymmetric attacks at scale.
 To realize a true strategic roadmap, a new principles-based approach is needed that can be leveraged across short-, medium-, and long-term strategies.

 This paper introduces a set of such principles and associated recommendations.
 Some of the key principles include the need to reduce fragility in our architecture designs through increased diversity; the need to assume permeability and layer security; and an acknowledgment of where current practices produce a fallacy of trust in platforms and services.
 Together these principles address critical shortcomings in existing approaches and provide a realistic foundation on which to gauge potential policy and strategy decisions.